Nabizzle/FitMi-Data-Collection/README.md

 Where $p$ is a point converted to a **pure quaternion**: $p = 0 + p_x i + p_y j + p_z k$ and $q^{-1}$ is the conjugate of $q$ where $q^{-1} = \cos{\left(\frac{\theta}{2} \right)} - \sin{\left(\frac{\theta}{2} \right)}(xi+yj+zk)$
 > **Note**
 > - The angle is $\frac{\theta}{2}$ because the first quaternion rotates the point half way and the second rotates it the other way.
-> - Multiplication of quaternions is not communitive.
+> - Multiplication of quaternions is not commutative.
 Left multiplying is a rotation following the right hand rule.
 Right multiplying is the left hand rule.
 > > **Note**
 > > - The angle in the conjugate is negative, but has been made positive here as per a cosine identity